 Does breed matter?

-Yes, breed is a key factor when it comes to home insurance dog restrictions.
+Yes, breed is a key factor when it comes to restricting homeowners insurance for dogs.
 Many insurers won't cover muscular canines that can inflict severe harm from a single bite, like Dobermans or even chow chows.
 When it comes to predicting which dogs are most likely to attack, though, many of our breed preconceptions aren't necessarily true.

 For instance, a study from the Applied Animal Behaviour Science journal says that large dogs, often pigeonholed as the dangerous breeds, aren't any more likely to bite than small ones.
 Siberian Huskies and Greyhounds, to name a couple, scored as very calm dogs, and even pit bulls and Rottweilers registered average or below-average aggression.
 The tiny Dachshund, meanwhile, ranked as the journal's most-aggressive breed, with Chihuahuas coming in second.